vrushti-mody/Medi.co/README.md

 [![PR's Welcome](https://img.shields.io/github/issues-pr-raw/vrushti-mody/Medi.co)]()
 [![Contributors](https://img.shields.io/github/contributors/vrushti-mody/Medi.co)]()

-If you have suggestions for how Productive.ly could be improved, or want to report a bug, open an issue!
+If you have suggestions for how Medi.co could be improved, or want to report a bug, open an issue!
 Contributions of all kinds are welcomed!

 For more, check out the [Contributing Guide](./CONTRIBUTING.md).